uit-no/python-course-2018/session-2/part-3.md

 ```

 Your task in groups:
-- Extract the "Electronic energy" from the output file.
+- Basic: Extract the "Electronic energy" from the output file.
-- Extract the "Dipole moment" (in Debye) from the output file.
+- Advanced: Extract the "Dipole moment" (in Debye) from the output file.

 Together:
 - Adapt the script to accept the file to parse as command line argument.